 We are suspending our VITA free tax assistance to the community for the remainder of the tax season, effective immediately, due to coronavirus concerns of students and senior citizen volunteers.

-The Leeds School of Business at the University of Colorado Boulder is offering free tax preparation services to low income taxpayers (income up to $53,000) under an IRS-‐sponsored program called VITA (Volunteer Income Tax Assistance).
-This is the sixth year that Leeds has provided this free tax service to the community.
+The Leeds School of Business at the University of Colorado Boulder is offering free tax preparation services to taxpayers with household income of $56,000 or less, persons with disabilities, the elderly, and limited English-speaking taxpayers who need assistance in preparing their own tax returns.
+This is the eleventh year that Leeds has provided this free tax service to the community.

 Eligible taxpayers should bring the following to the tax site:

 - Social Security cards or Individual Taxpayer Identification Notices/Cards for the taxpayer, the taxpayer’s spouse, and dependents

 - Photo identification for the taxpayer and the taxpayer’s spouse if married filing jointly (both spouses must be present)

 - All Form W-2s and Form 1099s and other income-related documents